Sakuard/Sakuard.github.io/_posts/2024-08-07-LLMxNLPxRAG.md

 #### Figure-out
 - infra of Re-Ranking(how does it works)
-- collection schema deaign(base on what?)
+- collection schema design(base on what?)
 - Active RAG

 #### Optimize brainstorming (待驗證)
-- 透過 Query 持續強化學習, two db controll ( source-data / query optimize )
+- 透過 Query 持續強化學習, two db control ( source-data / query optimize )
 - mixture of GraphDB?
-- optimize "prompt" with different type of Query question to exec difference process
+- optimize "prompt" with different type of Query question to execute different processes
 - embedding full-context / key-context

 #### interface